C

 credulous (adjective)

 Having or showing too great a readiness to believe things.
-(OD)
+(NOA)

 Ready to believe especially on slight or uncertain evidence.
 (MW)